God's Relentless Pursuit: Adoption Guest Post

 March 29, 2016

-Watching God do incredible things through CJ and Andrea's adoption back in 2014 when they were working with Christian Adoption Consultants was an amazing privilege.
+Watching God do incredible things through CJ and Andrea's adoption back in 2014 when they were in the adoption process was an amazing privilege.
 They are family who deeply loves God, deeply loves one another, and deeply loves adoption.
 I asked Andrea if she would share some reflections on adoption for the blog today and I'm so glad she was eager to do so.
 Enjoy!

 My husband and I never planned on adoption.
 Some people are born knowing.
 Some people know at a young age.
 Some people know early in their family planning that adoption will be a part of it.
 This was not us.
 We had one child.
 Then two.
 Then three.
 And they were perfect and wonderful and beautiful, and they completed our family.